urku-llanthu-band-waka-isku-album.jpg

 At the same time, it dedicated and spread the ancient culture of the Andean people.
 (Andean people are only the ones who were once part of Tawantinsuyu, the Inca Empire in the Andes, or those influenced by it.
 Inca’s empire extended along the Pacific coast and Andean highlands from the northern border of modern Ecuador to the Maule River in central Chile).

-As soon as the listener hits that play button, one is welcomed to the opening track, Intro / Tutayana which welcomes the listener with the sound of drums, wind chimes and ambience soundscape/atmosphere of the keys.
+As soon as the listener hits that play button, one is welcomed to the opening track, Intro / Tutayana which welcomes the listener with the sound of drums, wind chimes and the ambience soundscape/atmosphere of the keys.

 As the listener continues their second journey of a spiritually amalgamated fundamental theme that is the mortuary mourning, the concept of preservation towards traditions, mystical and ancestral funeral rites, throughout the region.
 An incredible astral journey that the being seeks in the company of the strong rootedness towards the soul.